British PM Seeks Ban On Encryption After Terror Attack

 Re: (Score:2)

-Just because they know what they're doing doesn't mean they understand what they're making laws about.
-I mean an encryption ban will never work because A) Modern life is powered by encryption and the rammifications of a ban would destroy a modern economy and B) You can't stop actual encryption at this point, it's too available and too pervasive.
-Government types THINK they want it because it makes spying on the citizens easier, but it will only serve to collapse that country into a quick trip to third world
+to solve a problem over-generalized : suggesting a law to fix the issue....

-To be or not to be (Score:2)
+To be or not to be (Score:5, Insightful)

 The only people who can get into the backdoor'd encryption are good governments stopping crime and terrorism, and every dictatorship out there intending to keep their own people down for ever and ever.